ANTH 525A --- H A&S 397B

 In recent years, ecological scientists and social scientists have begun to examine several ways in which their theoretical models are similar at a meta-level, and also to look at ways in which new theoretical concepts and models can apply to both fields.
 In particular, the concept of resilience, and the associated model of the adaptive cycle, originally developed by C.S.
 (Buzz) Holling, have promised both theoretical and substantive integration of social and ecological systems.

-So I am inviting curious and open-minded ecologists, anthropologists, and others to join me in a rigorous but free-wheeling exploration of these concepts and their application.
+This course is an opportunity for curious and open-minded ecologists, anthropologists, planners, and others to join me in a rigorous but free-wheeling exploration of these concepts and their application.
 We will spend approximately the first five or six weeks of the quarter reading the classic and not-so-classic texts from the resilience tradition, and then take the last half of the quarter for each of us to try to apply these concepts to a particular case-study that involves the interaction of the ecosystem and the socio-political system.
-We hope to emerge from the quarter with a better sense of whether we should continue to explore and use resilience theory or whether we should laud it as a commendable attempt but then move on to the next thing.
+Students should emerge from the quarter with a better sense of whether and how resilience theory is a useful tool for them.